 Table 1: ERCOT-specific Reliability Performance Criteria

-(2) ERCOT and the TSPs shall endeavor to resolve any performance deficiencies as appropriate.
+(2) ERCOT, the Applicable Generator, and the TSPs shall endeavor to resolve any performance deficiencies as appropriate.
 If a Transmission Facility improvement is required to meet the criteria in this Section 4.1.1.2, but the improvement cannot be implemented in time to resolve the performance deficiency, an interim solution may be used to resolve the deficiency until the improvement has been implemented.

 (a) A Remedial Action Scheme (RAS) shall not be planned to resolve a planning criteria performance deficiency unless it is expected that system conditions will change such that the RAS will no longer be needed within the next five years.

+5.2.10 Required Interconnection Equipment

+(1) Each Point of Interconnection (POI) for a Generation Resource, Energy Storage Resource (ESR), or Settlement Only Generator (SOG) or Large Load (whether the Large Load is connected to the PUN of an Applicable Generator, or not) interconnected at transmission voltage to the ERCOT System must have a permanent configuration consisting of a station with breakers capable of interrupting fault current to sectionalize the transmission lines connecting the station to the ERCOT System.
+The breakers shall be under the remote control of the applicable TO and capable of being operated remotely to comply with an instruction from ERCOT.

 5.3.5 ERCOT Quarterly Stability Assessment

-(1) ERCOT shall conduct a stability assessment every three months to assess the impact of planned large generators connecting to the ERCOT System.
-The assessment shall derive the conditions to be studied with consideration given to the results of the FIS stability studies for large generators, with planned Initial Synchronization in the period under study.
-ERCOT may study conditions other than those identified in the FIS stability studies.
+(1) ERCOT shall conduct a stability assessment every three months to assess the impact of planned large generators and Large Loads connecting to the ERCOT System.

+(a) For large generators with planned Initial Synchronization in the period under study, the assessment shall derive the conditions to be studied with consideration given to the results of the FIS stability studies.

+(b) For Large Loads with planned Initial Energization in the period under study, the assessment shall derive the conditions to be studied with consideration given to the results of the LLIS stability studies.

+(c) ERCOT may study conditions other than those identified in the FIS or LLIS stability studies.
+Whereby ERCOT may delay energization of the Large Load or delay connection of the Generation Resource to ensure reliability of the ERCOT network.

 (2) Large generators that are not included in the assessment as described in this Section as result of the IE failing to meet the prerequisites by the deadlines as listed in the table below will not be eligible for Initial Synchronization during that three-month period.
+Large Loads that are not included in the assessment as described in this Section as result of failing to meet the prerequisites by the deadlines as listed in the table below will not be eligible for Initial Energization during that three-month period.
 The timeline for the quarterly stability assessment shall be in accordance with the following table: